wesselb/mlkernels/README.md

 ## Properties of Kernels and Means

 *
-    Kernels and Means can be equated to check for equality.
+    Kernels and means can be equated to check for equality.
     This will attempt basic algebraic manipulations.
     If the kernels and means are not equal _or_ equality cannot be proved, then `False` is returned.